-The problem, however, is Microsoft is finally pulling the plug on support after April 8, 2014.
+The problem, however, is Microsoft has finally pulled the plug on support.

 What you need to know if you still run XP